Hard-Constrained Deep Learning for Climate Downscaling: Introduction

-In this work, we introduce novel methods to strictly enforce physical constraints between low-resolution (input) and high-resolution (output) images.
+In this work, we introduce novel methods to strictly enforce physics-inspired consistency constraints between low-resolution (input) and high-resolution (output) images.
 We do this via a constraint layer at the end of a neural architecture, which renormalizes the prediction either additively, multiplicatively, or with an adaptation of the softmax layer.
-We use datasets based on ERA5, WRF, and NorESM data, spanning different quantities such as water content, temperature, water vapor, and liquid water content.
-For ERA5 data we also look increasing the resolution by different factors, we create datasets with a enhancement of factors ranging from 2 over 4 and 8 to 16.
+We use climate and weather data sets based on European Center for Medium-Range Weather Forecasts (ECMWF) reanalysis data version 5 (ERA5) \citep{era5}, Weather Research and Forecast Model (WRF) data \citep{wrf}, and the Norwegian Earth System Model (NorESM) \citep{noresm} data, spanning different quantities such as water content, temperature, water vapor, and liquid water content.
+For the ERA5 data, we increase the resolution by different factors, we create data sets with an enhancement of factors ranging from 2 over 4 and 8 to 16.
 We show the utility of our methods across architectures including CNNs, GANs, CNN-RNNs, and a novel architecture that we introduce to apply super-resolution in both spatial and temporal dimensions.
-Besides climate datasets we show that our methods are able to improve predictive accuracies for lunar satellite imagery super-resolution as well as on standard image super-resolution benchmark datasets, like Set5, Set14, Urban100 and BSD100.
-Our code is available at \url{https://github.com/RolnickLab/constrained-downscaling} and our main dataset can be found at \url{https://drive.google.com/file/d/1IENhP1-aTYyqOkRcnmCIvxXkvUW2Qbdx/view}.
+Besides climate data sets, we show that our methods are able to improve predictive accuracies for lunar satellite imagery super-resolution as well as on standard image super-resolution benchmark data sets, like Set5, Set14, Urban100 and BSD100.
+Our code is available at \url{https://github.com/RolnickLab/constrained-downscaling} and our main data set can be found at \url{https://drive.google.com/file/d/1IENhP1-aTYyqOkRcnmCIvxXkvUW2Qbdx/view}.

-\paragraph{Contributions} Our main contributions can be summarized as follows: \begin{itemize} \item We introduce a novel constraining methodology for deep learning-based downscaling methods, which guarantees that physical constraints such as mass and energy conservation are satisfied in the prediction. \item We show that our method improves predictive performance across different deep learning architectures on a variety of climate datasets. \item Additionally, we show that our method increases the accuracy of super-resolution in other domains, such as standard images and satellite imagery, and we introduce a new deep learning architecture for downscaling along both spatial and temporal dimensions. \end{itemize}
+\paragraph{Contributions} Our main contributions can be summarized as follows: \begin{itemize} \item We introduce a novel constraining methodology for deep learning-based downscaling methods, which guarantees that physical consistency constraints such as mass and energy conservation between low-resolution and high-resolution are satisfied. \item We show that our method improves predictive performance across different deep learning architectures on a variety of climate data sets. \item Additionally, we show that our method increases the accuracy of super-resolution in other domains, such as natural images and satellite imagery. \item Finally, we introduce a new deep learning architecture for downscaling along both spatial and temporal dimensions. \end{itemize}

-\section{Related Work}
+\section{Related work}